12 Ways to Stop Breast Milk Production

+It is better to wear a firm, well-fitted bra than a tight bra.
+Breast pads may be used to soak up any excess milk discharge.
 If nothing is working and your breasts are still painful and sore, you may like to consider pumping out all your breast milk with the help of an electric breast pump.
 You can have a detailed discussion with your doctor before taking a decision.

 Sometimes a mother has to stop breastfeeding due to some medical treatment like chemotherapy.
 In such a situation, the baby can still be provided with breastmilk if the mother so desires.
 In some tragic cases where a nursing mom loses her baby, she can offer her breast milk to help other babies.
 There are certain milk banks and non-profit organizations like Human Milk 4 Human Babies Global Network that supports breast milk donation and aim at sharing human milk on mom to mom basis.
 This can be a healing experience for nursing moms as they struggle to cope up with the loss of their baby or the feeling of guilt and sadness.